buddydev/bp-activity-shortcode/readme.txt

 Otherwise, Use the Plugin browser, upload it and activate, you are done.

+*This plugin, specially the posting functionality, is not compatible with BP Nouveau.
+ I have checked and it seems we won't be able to support posting in the Nouveau template.
+ Listing will work with minor regression.*

 == Frequently Asked Questions ==

 = How to Use =